elastest/elastest.io-docs/docs/tutorials/using-ems-to-build-tests-with-dynamic-info.md

 + The boolean stream `testcorrect` assesses that (a) there was a low bandwidth period, (b) there was a high bandwidth period, and (c), the average bandwidth during two parallel downloads is greater than (almost) the double of the bandwidth consumed by a single download.
 + Finally, the `trigger` clause emits the result of `testcorrect` over the channel `#testresult` when the TJob is over.

-After the initialization phase, the TJob connects to the EMS websocket endpoint and also proceeds to perform the downloads, printing a message beteween the different stages.
+After the initialization phase, the TJob connects to the Elastest Monitoring Service websocket endpoint and proceeds to perform the downloads, printing a message beteween the different stages.
 This can be seen in [the main TJob routine](https://github.com/elastest/elastest-monitoring-service/blob/master/e2e-test/tjob/main.go):
 ```go
 fmt.Println("STARTING FIRST DOWNLOAD")